euroargodev/argopy-5years/www/_build/html/_sources/challenges/challenge-profile.rst

         :bdg-danger-line:`Challenge`

-        Participants should propose a Python code to determine which float reported the 3.000.000th Argo profile of the dataset ?
+        Participants should propose a Python code to determine which float reported the 3.000.000th Argo profile of the dataset in 2024.

         +++
         .. grid:: 2